nerdschoolbergen/modern-javascript-and-web-apis/exercise2/README.md

     return this.tvShows;
   }
 }
-module.exports = TvShowService;
+module.exports = new TvShowService();
 ~~~~

 :book: A class in JavaScript has no concept of private members.
 Everything is public.
-This means that when we do `this.tvShows = []` in the constructor we made the array public to the class, which may be a bad thing if we want to be 100% sure someone is _only_ using our class methods to access the content of the array.
+This means that when we do `this.tvShows = [];` in the constructor we made the array public to the class, which may be a bad thing if we want to be 100% sure someone is _only_ using our class methods to access the content of the array.
 If you want a 100% private array, move it outside of the class so it's a member to the _module_ and not the class.

 :pencil2: In `tvShowRouter`, _require_ the `tvShowService`.<br/>
 :pencil2: Remove the `tvShows` array.<br/>